×

 Clearly, there’s a lot of leeway in interpreting these figures: the size and type of your funeral will make a big difference, as will the region of the UK in which it is held.
 The regional difference in price can be thousands of pounds; Legal & General puts the average burial cost in Wales at £5,000, but at £8,800 in Greater London, making an estimated difference of almost £4,000.

-It might help to think of things in terms of compulsory and avoidable costs.
+It might help to think of funeral expenses things in terms of compulsory and avoidable costs.
 For instance, there are certain cremation costs which are unavoidable no matter what type of service you opt for: cremation fees; funeral-director fees (usually including the cost of admin support); and care and preparation of the person who has died before their cremation to name a few.
 Yet, there are other costs which many people pay as added extras, for instance customised urns to contain ashes, ashes fireworks, or other cremation ashes ideas; catering for an event after the funeral ceremony; or celebrant fees for an attended ceremony.

 Person doing sums